 Andy Warhol began his monumental Marilyn Diptych, 1962 in the months immediately following the actress's untimely death in August of that year.
-A dynamic juxtaposition of celebrity and tragedy, the powerful artwork combines the aesthetics of tabloid print with religious iconography for a stunning homage to one of Hollywood’s most fascinating icons.
+A dynamic juxtaposition of celebrity and tragedy, the powerful artwork crowns the collection of Tate Modern, and combines the aesthetics of tabloid print with religious iconography for a stunning homage to one of Hollywood’s most fascinating icons.

 Of that summer, Warhol recalled:

 “In August 62 I started doing silkscreens.
 I wanted something stronger that gave more of an assembly line effect.
 With silkscreening you pick a photograph, blow it up, transfer it in glue onto silk, and then roll ink across it so the ink goes through the silk but not through the glue.
 That way you get the same image, slightly different each time.
 It was all so simple quick and chancy.
 I was thrilled with it.
 When Marilyn Monroe happened to die that month, I got the idea to make screens of her beautiful face the first Marilyns."